jrenken/qgis-PosiView/help/source/index.rst

 like GPS, USBL systems or other sensors.

-Connection to those devices is established by data provider connecting to network sockets (UDP/TCP).
+Connection to those devices is established by data provider connecting to network sockets (UDP/TCP) or serial ports.
-Future alternatives like file based inputs are planned.

 To get something up and running just do: